 Why did you choose Chemistry?

-What have you been involved in outside of the classroom?
+What are you involved in outside of Chemistry?

 What advice would you give today’s young scientists?